 Another trend is the dissemination of right wing extremism within German society.
 According to Decker et. al., ‘a widespread dissemination of right-wing extremist attitudes is found in Germany.
 Especially xenophobia is widespread and provides right wing extremists convenient possibilities for their propaganda’ (2006, p.
 8).
 As already has been mentioned within the definition section, right wing extremism is not exclusively something of the far right, as it was during the Second World War, but has shifted to the political centre.
 Therefore, this makes it also more difficult to define the phenomenon.
 As has been stated by Decker et al., “right wing extremist attitudes are highly represented by all social groups and in all federal states.
 We have found that the term "right wing extremism" is misleading because it describes the problem only as an edge phenomenon” (2006, 158).
 The authors however, described it as a political problem of the political centre (Decker et al., 2006, p.
 159).
 Therefore, right wing extremism is a phenomenon, that occurs in all groups of people, regardless of their background or location.
-Right wing extremism was increasing in its popularity in the sense that it attracts many others, than only the ones that are involved at the far right political side.
-That right wing ideologies became more popular in society, can be noticed at the regional elections of Germany of September 2016 in which the far-right party AfD (Alternative für Deutschland) came with surprisingly successful results.
+Right wing extremism was increasing in its popularity in the sense that it attracts many others, not only the ones that are involved at the far right political side.
+That right wing ideologies became more popular in society, could be noticed at the regional elections of Germany of September 2016 in which the far-right party AfD (Alternative für Deutschland) came with surprisingly successful results.
 As is stated by Justin Huggler of Telegraph UK, “the anti-immigrant Alternative für Germany party won the highest share of the vote for the far-Right in Berlin since the Second World War (…)” (2016).
 Another research has also explained right wing extremism as being not exclusively at the far right.
 According to Pfahl-Traughber, author of the book Rechtsextremismus in Deutschland und Europa: wissenschaftliche Analysen und journalistische Beobachtungen, ‘right wing extremism is not necessarily directly and explicitly opposed to liberal democracy’ (2014, p.
 499).

 In addition, another trend is that of the political preference.
-As Decker et al. state, ‘although less people support a right wing dictatorship, the number of people who support chauvinism ideologies increases.
-This increase is equally supported by East and West Germans, women and men, and at all educational levels, and is therefore a general social trend’ (2006, p.
+As Decker et al. state, ‘although less people support a right wing dictatorship, the number of people who support nationalist ideologies increases.
+This increase is equally supported by people of all states, women and men, and at all educational levels, and is therefore a general social trend’ (2006, p.
 158, 159).
-Chauvinism does relate to right wing extremism, in the sense that it includes the characteristic that it is about strongly favouring the own national people (people who were born in Germany), country and language.
+Nationalism does relate to right wing extremism, in the sense that it includes the characteristic that it is about strongly favouring the own national people (people who were born in Germany), country and language.

 Moreover, Decker et al. provided an example of factors that may explain the increasing popularity of right wing extremism.
 Namely, they stated that, ‘the European integration process, the modernization and several crises, such as the so-called Eurocrisis, seem to be the catalyst for right wing populations in many countries’ (2014, p.8).
 These were some recent trends, as they mainly happened in the last ten years, which might explain why more and more people support right wing groups.

 Germany struggles with the question on how to deal with the radical and right wing extremist ideologies.
 Obviously, right wing extremism is much present in today’s German society.
-According to Decker et al., “the current strength of the NPD, as shown by its recent election success in the state elections in Mecklenburg-Vorpommern in 2006, and the widespread use of right wing extremist attitudes in the German population, raises the question on how to deal with radical anti-democratic, right wing movements politically” (2006, p.
+According to Decker et al., “the current strength of the NPD (right wing party), as shown by its recent election success in the state elections in Mecklenburg-Vorpommern in 2006, and the widespread use of right wing extremist attitudes in the German population, raises the question on how to deal with radical anti-democratic, right wing movements politically” (2006, p.
 8).